State Apostille Services from USA

 The introduction of the new Ontario apostille system has completely modernized how residents and organizations authenticate documents for use abroad.
 Previously, applicants had to send their Ontario documents to Global Affairs Canada (GAC) for authentication and then to a foreign Embassy or Consulate for legalization - a long and often frustrating process.

 Now, with Canada’s adoption of the Hague Apostille Convention, document legalization has become much simpler and faster.
+For a full overview of how Canada's accession to the Convention changed document authentication nationwide, read Canada Apostille: Everything You Need to Know.
 The Official Document Services (ODS) in Ontario now serves as the central provincial authority for issuing apostilles in Ontario, allowing you to get your vital, educational, or business documents certified locally for international use.
 This streamlined Ontario apostille process eliminates unnecessary steps, shortens processing times, and ensures global recognition - making it easier than ever to validate your Canadian documents worldwide.

 If your document was issued or notarized in Ontario, you can obtain an apostille certificate directly through the Official Document Services (ODS) - the official authority responsible for issuing apostilles in the province.
 This change took effect after Canada joined the Hague Apostille Convention in January 2024, simplifying the international document legalization process.